-Sex, consumption, grief, and insecure attachments: Liz Quirke engages with Eat or We Both Starve, and interviews Victoria Kennefick for the first in our poet-on-poet series
+Sex, consumption, grief, and insecure attachments—Liz Quirke engages with Eat or We Both Starve, and interviews poet Victoria Kennefick about her collection, short-listed for the T.S Eliot Prize

 by Liz Quirke

 “Where did I start?” asks the opening poem of Victoria Kennefick’s debut collection Eat Or We Both Starve, published by Carcanet, home to writers such as Martina Evans, Thomas McCarthy, Sinead Morrissey, Moya Cannon and Eavan Boland.

 Stablemate Rebecca Goss describes Kennefick’s work as fresh, unafraid, and visceral.
 A cursory look at the table of contents and the epigraph from Ovid’s Metamorphoses—“You cannot appease the hungry cravings of your wicked, gluttonous stomachs except by destroying some other life”—gives both a road map in terms of themes and energies, and sets a challenge for the reader to stay with Kennefick as she travels the rough terrain of religion, the body, and family in a way that is raw and animated.